 About

 Cori Ramsay has lived in Prince George for 20 years and is proud to call the region home.
-In 2010, she graduated from the University of Northern British Columbia with a Bachelor of Arts in English and completed her graduate diploma in Public Relations through the University of Victoria in 2022.
+In 2010, she graduated from the University of Northern British Columbia with a Bachelor of Arts in English and began working in the financial services industry.
+In 2022, she completed her graduate diploma in Public Relations through the University of Victoria.

-Upon graduation, Ramsay started work in the financial services industry and has spent over eight years working in marketing and communications.
-She currently works as the Lead Marketing Analyst for Integris Credit Union.
+Ramsay has spent the last 10+ years working in marketing and communications.
+She currently works as the Marketing & Strategy Manager for Integris Credit Union.

 Ramsay grew up living in poverty and is passionate about making a difference in the lives of those she serves.
-In 2017, she gave a TEDx talk titled, “Poverty and the Power of the Living Wage,” and in 2018, the Prince George Chamber of Commerce named her a “Top 40 under 40“.
+In 2017, she gave a TEDx talk titled, “Poverty and the Power of the Living Wage,” and in 2018, the Prince George Chamber of Commerce named her a “Top 40 under 40” and as a “Top Figures Under 40” in 2023.

 • Advisory Committee on Accessibility